If you think of all the things you can’t live without, what comes to mind?

 Whether you’re a cat, dog, or iguana lover, the bond that we form with our pets is unique and they truly become a part of the family.

 Cats usually gravitate towards people who are consistently kind and caring, while dogs enjoy the company of lovers who will be available to them at any hour of the day.

 On the other hand, iguanas need a partner who is patient and understanding — ideal qualities for most humans.

 But of course, you can never really tell what a pet is looking for until you’ve bonded with it.

 11) Good friendships

-And on the topic of love, you can’t beat having good friends.
+And on the topic of pets, you can’t beat having good human friends either.